 Treasure, trains, pirates, ghosts, margaritas, sunsets and pie, oh my!
 In Key West Florida there is so much to do, and given that we only had one day in this sunny city we just had to do it ALL.

-You see, we were staying up in Ducks Key at the ultra-relaxing Hawks Cay Resort, but since we were only approximately 1-hour north of Key West, we couldn’t resist.
+You see, we were staying up in Ducks Key at the ultra-relaxing Hawks Cay Resort, but since we were only approximately 1-hour north of Key West, we couldn’t resist the additional adventure.
 So, we left the resort bright and early one morning, hopped into our car, turned left on to Highway 1 and headed further south for a day in Key West!

-Here’s what we did in one single day in Key West Florida
+Here’s what we did in one day in Key West Florida